joebuschmann/JoeBuschmann.com/content/posts/2020-02-11-8-steps-to-a-better-console-application.markdown

 - cli
 ---

-The console application is the workhorse of the software world.
-It isn't flashy like its graphical cousins the desktop and web app.
-It isn't sought after like the mobile app.
-Graphical user interfaces compose images, sophisticated widgets, and animations, but the humble command-line interface (CLI) has none of that.
-It runs in shells with strange names like Bourne-Again Shell (Bash), Korn Shell, and CMD.EXE.
-Its tools are simple lines of text printed to a terminal or redirected to a file.

-Some of these console apps are ephemeral - created to solve a problem and discarded afterward.
-Others work hard behind the scenes to support essential services like maintenance and CI/CD.
-Despite its apparent simplicity, writing a good CLI is more difficult than you would expect.
+Despite its apparent simplicity, writing a good console application is more difficult than you would expect.
 Many developers get the basics wrong and limit the effectiveness of their software as a result.
-In the 1970s, Doug McIlroy first expressed the Unix Philosophy for building console apps.
+In the 1970s, Doug McIlroy first expressed the Unix Philosophy for building apps with a good CLI.
 It was later summarized by Peter H. Salus in *A Quarter-Century of Unix (1994)*.

 > The Unix Philosophy
 >